Victor Chang Cardiac Research Institute: Building opening

-On 4 March 2005 Crown Princess Mary of Denmark was the guest of honour at the second Victor Chang Royal Ball.
+On 4 March 2005, Crown Princess Mary of Denmark was the guest of honour at the second Victor Chang Royal Ball.
 The Royal Ball aimed to raise funds to develop a purpose-built, world class research centre in honour of Victor Chang.
 With the help of Atlantic Philanthropies, construction of the Lowy Packer Building commenced in August 2006 with a groundbreaking ceremony in Darlinghurst.
 The ten-storey Lowy Packer Building would become the Victor Chang Cardiac Research Institute's new home.
 Construction was completed in 2008 and on 3 September, the Lowy Packer Building was formally opened by Crown Princess Mary of Denmark.
-Princess Mary also attended a dinner with Crown Prince Frederik held inside the new complex.
-Princess Mary is an Honorary Life Governor of the Victor Chang Cardiac Research Institute.
+Crown Princess Mary also attended a dinner with Crown Prince Frederik held inside the new complex.
+Queen Mary is an Honorary Life Governor of the Victor Chang Cardiac Research Institute.

 Growth and milestones

-In 2008 former NSW Premier The Neville Wran retired as chairman, becoming a patron of the institute.
+In 2008 former NSW Premier Neville Wran retired as chairman, becoming a patron of the institute.
 Steven Lowy AM took up the position.
 In 2013 Lowy stood down as chairman, leaving the board after six years as chairman and 19 years as a director of the institute.
 Matthew Grounds AM was appointed chairman of the board.
 In 2013, the Victor Chang Cardiac Research Institute established an additional research laboratory based at the University of Western Australia.
 Led by Professor Livia Hool, the expansion marks the initial phase of the institute's plans to enhance cardiovascular research in Western Australia.

 In 2019 the institute celebrated its 25th anniversary with a dinner at the Sydney Opera House.
 In 2020 the founding executive director of the institute, Professor Robert Graham stepped down after 25 years, handing over the leadership to Professor Jason Kovacic.

 In 2022 the institute and The University of Western Australia announced an official partnership.
 Along with the new strategic partnership, an additional Victor Chang Cardiac Research Institute laboratory was opened at the university.